CatLover91/php-example/README.md

 <img src="http://www.mark-weeks.com/aboutcom/images/aa03e24d.gif">

-In order to run this application, you need Composer, PHP, Nodejs, and Yarn installed on your system.
+In order to run this application, you need Composer, PHP, and Nodejs (Yarn is a nice-to-have) installed on your system.

 first, install twig